 How do I enable Steam Play?

 If you're on Steam Deck, it's enabled out of the box.
-If you're on Linux desktop: go into your Settings by clicking Steam in the top left of the Steam client, hitting Settings and then find Steam Play at the bottom of the list as seen below:
+If you're on Linux desktop: go into your Settings by clicking Steam in the top left of the Steam client, hitting Settings and then find Compatibility in the list as seen below:

 What does each checkbox actually do?

 - The first tickbox originally enabled Steam Play only for those titles that Valve have added to their whitelist (see the whitelist on SteamDB here).
 This is a list of titles picked by Valve, that should "just work" with a version of Steam Play Valve picks for you.
 Valve don't actually do this any more, so now it's just to turn Steam Play on.

 - The second tickbox, enables Steam Play to be used on all of your games in your Steam library.